rem137/IA_Manager/README.md

 The assistant can also store private notes using the `remember_note` function.
 These internal notes are indexed for context but hidden from CLI commands and web search results.
+Use `remember_fact` to store a regular fact that will later appear in search results.

 A developer mode can be enabled in the personality settings.
-When activated, the chat interface shows a grey box containing the related search snippets and the generated internal thought before sending the request to OpenAI.
-The assistant prepends this thought to the OpenAI prompt using the format:
+When activated, the chat interface shows a grey box containing the search snippets sent with each request.
+The assistant receives this context using the format:

 ```
-Pensée interne : <thought>
+mémoire pouvant être utile: <context>
 User : <message>
 ```